Skip to content

 Same pattern, scoped to WaveZ set.

-Composites the final color from warm and cool intensities.
-A particle in both waves gets both effects blended together.
+Composites final color from warm and cool intensities.
+A particle in both waves blends both effects.

-With partitions, an entity can only be in one partition at a time.
-To represent "in WaveX", "in WaveZ", and "in both", you'd need four partitions (None, X, Z, XZ) — and that grows as 2^N for N wave effects.
+An entity can only be in one partition at a time.
+Representing "in WaveX", "in WaveZ", and "in both" needs four partitions (None, X, Z, XZ) — growing as 2^N.

-With sets, each wave is independent.
-A particle can be in zero, one, or both sets simultaneously without any combinatorial explosion.
+Sets are independent.
+A particle can be in zero, one, or both sets at once without combinatorial explosion.

-The drawback is that sets are sparse and may have slower iteration than partitions due to less memory locality
+The trade-off: sets are sparse and may iterate slower than partitions due to weaker memory locality.

-• IEntitySet — defines a sparse entity subset
+• IEntitySet — sparse entity subset.
+See Sets.